- About the Celebrations

 This centennial musical program associated with the Great War will feature works from Croatian, Czech, and Slovak lands performed by students from the University of Missouri KC Conservatory of Music and Dance with guest pianist Ivan Pernicki from Zagreb, Croatia, on September 13, at 6:30 pm, with a preconcert reception at 5:30 pm.
 The program includes music for string quartet by the Czech composer Erwin Schulhoff, choral music by the Slovak composer Ján Levoslav Bella, and solo piano works by the Croatian composer Dora Pejacevic.
 The evening program will conclude with the rousing chorus “U Boj” (To arms) from the Croatian opera Nikola Subic Zrinjski by Ivan Zajc, a march that was extremely popular with Croatian, Czech and Slovak choirs and audiences.

-Bistro Bohem will screen the film Cosy Dens (Pelišky) on September 18, 2018, at 7 pm.
+Bistro Bohem will screen the film Cosy Dens (Pelíšky) on September 18, 2018, at 7 pm, as part of the ongoing Film and Beer Series.
 Set during Christmas 1967, two neighboring families stand on opposite sides of the political spectrum.
 Mr. Šebek is a loyal supporter of the regime, while Mr. Kraus, a decorated World War II resistance fighter and Czech nationalist, is staunchly anti-Soviet.
-The two men constantly argue, while the wives try to keep the peace.
-Meanwhile, the Šebek's teenage son Michal becomes infatuated with the Kraus's daughter Jindriska.
-She, though, has a crush on Elian, a teenager who has long hair, loves the Beatles, and wears American boots.
-In the end, each member of both families must live out his own story in his own "cozy den" until the Soviet invasion of August 1968 in Czechoslovakia disrupts their world.
-(Director: Jan Hřebejk, 1999, 116 min., Czech with English subtitles)
+The two men argue incessantly while the wives try to keep the peace.
+Meanwhile, the Šebek's teenage son becomes infatuated with the Kraus's daughter.
+She, though, has a crush on a teenager who has long hair, loves the Beatles, and wears American boots.
+Treat yourself to this classic early film of acclaimed director Jan Hřebejk.

 The Sts.
 Cyril and Methodius Slavik Heritage Festival will commence on September 30, at 12 noon, at the Knights of Columbus Hall in Houston, TX.
 Performers representing the participating Slavic nations of the Czech Republic, Poland, Croatia, and the Ukraine will present a four-hour program packed with colorful songs and lively folk dances.
 The event includes delicious national dishes.
 Vendors will offer books, glassware, jewelry, clothing, toys and art objects representative of the Slavic countries.The Sts.
 Cyril and Methodius Slavic Heritage Festival is the oldest multicultural festival in Houston.